xzurru/fakelinktree/README.md

-# duckmod
+# zurrumod
-duckmod is a minecraft mod
+zurrumod is a minecraft mod